This leaflet explains what support your child or young person should get in an educational setting.

 - Adapting teaching to meet individual needs

-If your child is still not making progress school should decide if they have special educational needs (SEN) and needs SEN support.
+- If your child/YP is still not making progress the setting should decide if they have SEN and need SEN support.

-School should talk with you and your child about this.
+- School should talk with you and your child/YP about this.

 What is SEN support?

-SEN Support is a four stage cycle also called the graduated approach.
-It is help that is additional to or different from the support generally given to most children of the same age.
+SEN support is a four stage cycle also called the graduated approach.
+It is help that is additional to or different from the support generally given to most children/YP of the same age.

-The purpose of SEN support is to help children and young people progress.
+The purpose of SEN support is to help children/YP progress.